Skip to content

 )

-_download_metadata_single(bldg_ids, output_dir, progress, downloaded_paths)
+_download_trip_schedules_data(bldg_ids, output_dir, downloaded_paths)

 _print_download_summary(downloaded_paths, failed_downloads, console)